azlabsphp/bizao-hub-sdk/README.md

-# bizao-hub-sdk
+# Bizao Payment Hub documentation

-Bizao Payment Hub PHP client SDK
+Documentation is under developpement, please consult it later for more information about library usage.